Error323/smartmeter/README.md

     A B C D E

-where `A` is the current power usage in Watt, `B` is the current power returned in Watt, `C` the current gas usage in m3, `C` the cost of power per month and `D` the cost of gas per month.
+where `A` is the current power usage in Watt, `B` is the current power returned in Watt, `C` the current gas usage in m3, `D` the cost of power per month and `E` the cost of gas per month.
 This file is interpreted by munin, see `munin/` for the plugins.

 ### Hardware ###